mwshinn/mwshinn.github.io/index.md

 ## Music

 I compose music, primarily for theatre.
-I previously studied under [Carol Barnett](https://carolbarnett.net/) for 5 years.
+I currently study in the [Book, Music, Lyrics (BML) program](https://www.bookmusicandlyrics.com/), and previously studied under [Carol Barnett](https://carolbarnett.net/).
 Audio files and instrumental parts are available upon request.
 All music is available under the Creative Commons BY-SA.

 - [An Empty Box of
   People]({{ site.baseurl }}/music/empty-box-of-people) - a musical